 - Cooper residents engage in comprehensive training in bedside ultrasound.
 Working alongside several ultrasound fellowship-trained faculty, residents gain extensive hands-on experience using state-of-the art machines.
 Ultrasound training begins immediately for all incoming residents.
 This practical experience coupled with a formal didactic curriculum provides each resident with an outstanding foundation in EM ultrasound.
 Ultrasound is used in a wide variety of clinical and procedural applications, and the graduating residents are proficient in the performance of emergency bedside ultrasound and ultrasound-guided procedures.

 - An exciting addition to both Camden’s community and our residency program is Cooper’s focus on Addiction Medicine, a cutting-edge and growing area of EM.
-Cooper currently has two board certified addiction medicine specialists who not only provide medication-assisted treatment, but who have developed an award-winning comprehensive substance use disorder curriculum for our residency program.
+Our department currently has two board-certified addiction medicine specialists who not only provide medication-assisted treatment, but who have developed an award-winning comprehensive substance use disorder curriculum for our residency program.
+We also have a new Addiction Medicine fellowship that began in 2020.
 Residents can elect to work with these physicians in the Addiction Medicine clinic.

 - Cooper has faculty specializing in simulation, administration, process improvement, palliative care, patient safety, undergraduate education, critical care, toxicology, EMS, disaster medicine, pediatrics, addiction medicine, and ultrasound to provide residents with the most comprehensive EM training experience possible.